something About You

 INXS

 The title of this movie evokes the wonderful Inxs song, Need You Tonight (1987).
 But I prefer we hold on to just the chorus.
-I’m not afraid to tell you that I found this movie in the Nollywood off the beaten path, because it is outside Netflix, which is my main dig.
+I’m not afraid to tell you that I found this movie in the Nollywood beating path because it is outside Netflix, which I subscribe to and visit every writing day.
 Right now, I am wading in the waters of Nollywood.
-Unpaddled, guarded solely by the Holy spirit.
+Unpaddled.
+I am guarded solely by the holy spirit.
 Something About You is not just fantastic; it’s a masterpiece.
 It’s so great, and I can’t wait to watch it again and again.

 Something About You is a small film with a profound emotional impact.
 It doesn’t rely on grand locations or a large cast to tell its story, which is soaked in dramatic irony.
 Instead, it draws you in with the depth of its characters and the raw emotions they evoke, making Something About You a unique and compelling watch that will leave you feeling connected.

 Bev (Ekema Etim Eyang) is an innocent work-from-home spinster who dates Chris (Ichie Fuego), a hardcore criminal involved in kidnapping, murder, and money laundering.
-Bev’s new neighbor is Yemi (Iso Dike), and Yemi’s assignment next to Bev is to spy on her involvement with Chris.
-Onyii Cindy Umeh, the Writer, puts characters together with something uncanny about each of them.
+Bev’s new neighbor is Yemi (Iso Dike), and Bev’s assignment next to her is to spy on her involvement with Chris.
+Onyii Cindy Umeh, the Writer, puts characters together with something uncanny about each.
 Neither Bev knows who Chris and Yemi are.

 Chris is all over Bev at Curtain Up, halfway down the staircase.
 He wants to get some from his sixth-month ongoing relationship with Bev devoid of sex.
-While this tussle is ongoing along the staircase, Yemi enters the apartment and witnesses Bev’s struggle with Chris.
+While this tussle is going along the stairs, Yemi enters the apartment and witnesses Bev’s struggle with Chris.
 “The door was opened,” said the bespectacled stranger, pointing behind him.
-It is an uncomfortable scene for Bev, a perfect stranger, to witness such an awkward scene between lovers.
+It is an uncomfortable scene for Bev, a perfect stranger, to witness such an awkward scene.
 Yemi, donning glasses, demonstrates a face and demeanor akin to a maniac, and by the way he stares, Bev doesn’t feel comfortable being in the same room with him.

 Yemi, by trick, finds his way into Bev’s apartment and her heart by impersonating a relationship counselor.
 From the first day, when Yemi walks up on her and Chris in the stairway, Yemi makes a series of attempts to grant him access to her privacy.
 He barges into her apartment, begging for salt, wanting to charge his laptop, and bringing a bottle of wine for the sake of good neighborship, for which he is rebuffed.

 Yemi has completed half his mission when he is finally accepted in Bev’s living room as a relationship counselor, with a fake pad, asking her questions and writing details.
-She gives Yemi an essential clue of her disposition and why she is reluctant to give in to Chris’s sexual demands: She was raped at a young age by five men and, ever since the incident, has been jittery at men’s mere touch–PTSD.
+She gives Yemi an essential clue of her disposition and why she is reluctant to give in to Chris’s sexual demands: She was raped at a young age by five men and ever since incident, has been jittery at men’s touch–PTSD.
 That wins Yemi’s heart for Bev, romantically, though subliminally.
 “It’s been four weeks, six days, and sixteen hours since we parted.”
 A man who can remember every nanosecond of separation from a loved one could be over his head.
-Spy officer aside, Yemi is over his head for Bev right after.

-Chris is on the other hand, aggrieved.
-He can’t get any from Bev, so, he turns into a damaged good when Bev catches him with another girl in the club.
+Chris is aggrieved.
+He can’t get any from Bev, and he turns into a damaged good when Bev catches him with another girl in the club.
 The last time he had visited Bev, Yemi barged in again on them with a bottle of wine.
 Criminals have an uncanny smell of law officers; Chris just slipped away from the scene until his last visit when he wanted to shag at Bev’s place until they got through some reconstruction in his apartment.
 He lies.
-“Nope,” she says.
+Nope, she says.

 He leaves Bev in Yemi’s hands.
 When he falls in love with Bev, Yemi breaks the official code of conduct.
 It’s like The Bodyguard (1992) movie when Whitney Houston and Kevin Costner fall in love.
 Well, not quite like The Bodyguard.
 In Something About You, Yemi is a mere detective on assignment, only that human nature plays its tricks on us that way when he felt his heart sink, noting Bev was raped by five men.
 He feels her vulnerability when he witnesses Chris almost trying to rape her.